iamdeepti/online-store/README.md

 ##### Linux users :
 After forking this repo include it inside **/var/www/html** folder </br></br>

-Import the lebens.sql file in mysql database named "lebens", if you want to use different database name then you will have to change it in include/common.php, just replace the name of database with lebes in mysqli_connect function.  </br>
+Import the **lebens.sql** file in mysql database named "lebens", if you want to use different database name then you will have to change it in include/common.php, just replace lebens with name_of_your_database in mysqli_connect function.  </br>

 Add the username and password of your database in the file ./include/common.php inside mysqli_connect function </br>

 now on linux you can simply write http://localhost/online-store-master<or whatever the name of this repo is on your machine>/index.php on any browser and a start page like one shown below should appear .
 On windows just "localhost" should work, let me know if it doesn't.

 	![home page](/screenshots/ss1.png)

 To open admin panel run admin.php and use following credentials</br>